outongyiLv/lvoutongyi.github.io/_pages/about.md

 Intern
 ======
-1. Baidu (China): During my internship at Baidu (China) in the Knowledge Graph Department, I utilized Reinforcement Learning to fine-tune the ERNIE Model.
-Additionally, I addressed a large-scale path planning problem, the Capacitated Vehicle Routing Problem (CVRP), using multimodal training with Reinforcement Learning at Baidu.
+1. Baidu (China): I utilized Reinforcement Learning to fine-tune the ERNIE Model during my internship at Baidu (China) in the Knowledge Graph Department.
+Additionally, I addressed a large-scale path planning problem, the Capacitated Vehicle Routing Problem (CVRP), using multimodal training with Reinforcement Learning.

-2. Microsoft Research Asia: I am currently an intern at the AI4Science department of Microsoft Research Asia.
-My primary focus is on integrating Reinforcement Learning with large language models.
+2. Microsoft Research Asia: I am currently an intern at the Ai4Science department of Microsoft Research Asia.
+My primary focus is on integrating Reinforcement Learning with Large Language Models (LLM).